-Look beyond the cow's rough or
+Look beyond the cow's rough or smooth coat to assess the underlying body condition.

 A herd average BCS is of limited value.
 The of BCS is knowing how many cows are under the target BCS so feed can be planned to address this challenge.